Friday, March 31, 2023

 A covered passerelle gave the monks direct access to the village church.

-While St. Gall's prince abbot Leodegar Bürgisser (1696 to 1717) entertained the idea of selling the not-very-lucrative dominion of Ebringen, Lukas Graß, who ruled as provost in Ebringen from 1705 to 1725, built his seat Ebringen Castle in the years 1711-1713.
-The building serves today as the town hall.
+While St. Gall's prince abbot Leodegar Bürgisser (1696 to 1717) entertained the idea of selling the not-very-lucrative dominion of Ebringen, Lukas Graß, who ruled as provost in Ebringen from 1705 to 1725, built his seat, Ebringen Castle, in the years 1711-1713.
+Today, the building serves as the town hall.

 The village of Ebringen marks both the beginning and the end of the monastery of Saint Gall, as it was also its last remaining domain on German territory until 1805.

-The village church is a stone's throw distance of the castle
+The village church is a stone's throw from the castle.

 Red Baron steps on the doormat with Ebringen's coat of arms,